georgejecook/georgejecook.github.io/index.md

  - Wrote a beautiful unit testing framework for brightscript developers, called [rooibos](https://github.com/georgejecook/rooibos) - it's based on Mocha, and it's awesome - I use it all the time to keep my productivity high and deliver quality code
  - Heavily contributed to the [Brightscript language vscode extension](https://github.com/rokucommunity/vscode-brightscript-language/), which is the number 1 ide extension for roku developers
- - Member of the [roku community](https://github.com/rokucommunity/) group of developers, who create open source tools for roku developer
+ - Member of the [roku community](https://github.com/rokucommunity/) group of developers, who create open source tools for roku development
  - Contributor to [brighterscript](https://github.com/rokucommunity/brighterscript) language
  - Created an MVVM framework [maestro](https://github.com/georgejecook/maestro/blob/master/docs/index.md), which includes the following features:
    - The first ever implementation of _brighterscript_, a _soon to be released language_, which is like typescript for brightscript